University of Freiburg: Students and admission

 The university has a combined undergraduate and graduate student population of around 21,600.
 About 16% of these students are foreigners, from about 120 countries.
 Admission largely depends on the faculty and program applied for and is strictly merit based, with the average score of final secondary-school examinations (German Abitur) or A-levels playing an important role.
 Overall, in the fall of 2010, roughly 4,000 of around 26,000 applicants were admitted: this means that the university's acceptance rate that year was equal to 15.38%.

 The University of Freiburg offers a large variety of undergraduate, graduate, and postdoctoral degree programs at its 11 faculties in 150 fields of study.

 As common among German universities, the academic year consists of summer and winter terms (semesters).
 The winter term runs from 1 October to 31 March, while the summer term runs from 1 April to 30 September.
 However, lectures and classes usually do not run for the full duration of these periods and allow for breaks in spring and fall.

 As a German university, tuition is mostly free.
-The University of Freiburg currently has a semester fee of 155 EUR for all undergraduate and most graduate and doctoral programs, regardless of the EU or non-EU citizenship of students.
+The University of Freiburg currently has a semester fee of 180 EUR for all undergraduate and most graduate and doctoral programs.
 Additionally, since autumn 2017, non-EU students are charged 1500 EUR tuition fee per semester.

 Student life

-Numerous student clubs and organizations are active, among them a campus radio station, echo-fm, and a student television station, alma*, which is also available as a podcast.
+Numerous student clubs and organizations are active, among them a campus news station, uniCROSS which is a cross-media platform run by students.
+It consists of the "uniFM" team, which brings the news as a radio format, the "uniTV" team, producing videos and the "uniONLINE" team which is responsible for the magazine.
 Because of the nearby French and Swiss borders and the adjacent Black Forest, where the university owns a retreat on Schauinsland Mountain, fine opportunities exist for leisure and outdoor activities.
 Students come from Central and Eastern Europe for language studies, the majority demographic category is females in age range 18–25 (58%).

 The university provides student housing in its various dormitories, run by the Studentenwerk.
 Additionally, further dormitories in Freiburg are operated by other institutions, such as the Catholic Archdiocese.
 Due to the affordable rent and limited spots, rooms in the various dormitories are very popular.
 Many students find private living arrangements, such as Wohngemeinschaften (shared apartments).
 However, the popularity of Freiburg for prospective students can make finding an apartment or room quite time-consuming, especially before the start of the academic terms.

 The university has its own career center, singled out as one of the best in Germany by the Stifterverband für die Deutsche Wissenschaft.